rapaktech/inventory-tracking-api/README.md

 This is a basic inventory tracking service, built using Node.js, Express.js and MongoDB for database

+Find the use documentation (with examples) at https://documenter.getpostman.com/view/20398736/UyxnD4hi

 ## _API Use Guide:_
 To start the server:
 * Clone this repository